NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Sry should have extended this before... but if you guys need any help with copy writing, I'd be more then happy to lend a hand

+8/16/2017 3:14 PM

+ **sydneyneurotechx** :

+ >Hey a.tech Planning on reseting everything for September, so I'll be reaching out soon :slightly_smiling_face: